Slow transport and bound states for spinless fermions with long-range Coulomb interactions on one-dimensional lattices

-In previous studies the integrability breaking terms are mostly short-ranged, in which the relaxation processes are usually short and the systems retain diffusive in large coupling limit.
-In this paper, we study transport and relaxation of a fermion model with translation invariant long-range interactions on 1D lattices \eqref{eq:ham}.
-We found that the transport and relaxation is continuously slowing down with stronger coupling $V$, and there is even a transition of transport type.
-We demonstrate these by studying two quantities $z(t)$ and $f(t)$, both of which are extracted from out of equilibrium dynamics: the former is from a bipartite quench protocol, while the later is from evolution of initial states with random classical configurations.
-For intermediate $V$, both $z$ and $f$ would reach their thermalized values, however, each of them relaxes slowly in a logarithmic manner and the relaxation time scales with $V$ in power laws.
-For large $V$, the relaxation time for $f$ diverges with system sizes $\sim e^{\sigma L}$, at the same time, $z$ is kept finite below 0.5, implying a subdiffusion transport.
+In the previous numerical studies, the integrability breaking terms are mostly short-ranged, and the transport quantities are extracted from dynamics in the linear response regime for relatively short time scales, so that usually normal diffusive transport is found.
+In this paper we study transport and relaxation of a 1D fermion model with translation invariant long-range interactions through numerical simulations of out-of-equilibrium dynamics, for longer time scales and a wide range of coupling strengths.
+We found that the transport and relaxation are continuously slowing down for increasing coupling $V$, and there is even a transition of the type of transport: For intermediate couplings, the relevant quantities in the dynamics would attain the values signaling normal diffusive transport or thermalization, but the processes for reaching those values are logarithmically slow in time.
+For large couplings, the system displays subdiffusive transport, and at the same time, the relaxation time diverges exponentially with the system sizes, showing a lack of thermalization in the thermodynamic limit.

-We argue that there may exist slow bound states which cause slow relaxation.
-For a generic quantum lattice model with a limited band width $\sim\lambda$, bound states composed with $n$ particles could form.
-When $V\gtrsim \lambda$, the group velocity of the bound state should be exponentially slow in $n$.
-Besides, we find that faster particles are always backscattered by the long-range interactions.
-Hence the slow bound states behave as barriers for the faster ones, which slow down the relaxation process.
-At large coupling $V\gg\lambda$, the bound states move so slow that they resemble static disordered potentials in the context of many body localization (MBL), then a transition to MBL-like state occurs.
+To understand the slow transport we studied certain few-body problems of the model.
+We find that there are various $n$-particle bound states because of the limited band width ($\sim\lambda$) of the lattice model as well as the long-range interactions.
+And the group velocities of the bound states can be exponentially slow in $n$ when $V\gtrsim \lambda$.
+Then, for many particles with high densities and at large couplings, there should be slow moving clusters of particles on different length scales.
+The exponential divergence of the relaxation time is explained by possible giant immobile clusters, whose sizes may be proportional to the length of the lattice.